Key Highlights

 All Levels: Self-check the answers to perfect your articulation, accuracy, and fluency.

 In idioms for IELTS speaking, while the use of idioms can add to your fluency and impress your examiner, it is unfortunate that a few candidates lose marks due to their misuse.
 If you want to get high scores, be careful to avoid common traps and learn to use idioms in a very natural and effective way.
-Here are some common traps for idioms for IELTS speaking you should abide by:
+Here are some common traps for idioms for IELTS speaking that you should abide by:

 1. Overusing Idioms: Trying to put in too many idioms in one answer.